 B. Menus and Menu Boards

-Determining whether a writing is a menu or menu board is important since the final guidance states that covered establishments must provide calorie counts on menus and menu boards.
-Before, there was confusion whether writings were marketing materials or menus subject to the menu labeling requirements.
-In the final guidance, the FDA provides different factors for a menu or menu board, such as whether the writing lists the name of the menu item, whether the price is listed, whether it is used by the customer to make an order, and whether the phone number, web address, or email address of the established is listed for purposes of placing an order.
-Therefore, a pizza coupon with the menu item, price and web address to place the order is a considered a menu.
-This is more expansive than previous guidelines, which had not listed web addresses as a factor.
+In the final guidance, the FDA provides different factors to determine whether a writing constitutes a “menu” or “menu board,” including whether the writing lists the name of the menu item, whether the price is listed, whether it is used by the customer to make an order, and whether the phone number, web address, or email address of the establishment is listed for purposes of placing an order.
+Menus may be in different forms, such as booklets, pamphlets, or even single sheets of paper.
+Therefore, a pizza coupon with the menu item, price and web address to place the order is technically considered a menu.
+This is more expansive than previous guidelines, which did not list web addresses as a factor.

 One difference in the final guidance is that the FDA did not give a specific amount of variance or error that is allowed in stating the nutritional information, but instead broadly stated that the information must have a “reasonable basis.”
 Nutrient values, as per 21 CFR 101.11 (c), can be determined by nutrient databases, laboratory analysis, published cookbooks with nutritional information for the recipes, or by other reasonable means.

 Another difference between the final guidance and previous statements involves variable ingredients in the same menu item.
 Previously, the FDA had stated that menu items must have individual calorie disclosures for each variable ingredient.
-In the final guidance, the FDA says that a range of calories for the menu item is now allowed.
-One example would be a grilled cheese sandwich that comes with cheddar or Swiss cheese.
+In the final guidance, the FDA allows for a range of calories for the menu item.
+An example includes a grilled cheese sandwich that comes with either cheddar or Swiss cheese.
 Before, the calorie statements for each cheese had to be listed separately on the menu.
 Now, a range of calories for the grilled cheese is acceptable.

 C. Catered Events and Catering Menus

 The FDA noted that a catered event is likely not a covered establishment because it does not offer for sale standard menu items.
-This means that customers who purchase items from a catering menu for their catered event would not have to provide calorie or other nutritional information to the guests of the catered event.
+This means that establishments who provide items from a catering menu for their catered event do not need to provide calorie or other nutritional information to the guests of the catered event.
 However, if a covered establishment offers off-site catering, it must provide calorie information for standard menu items listed on their catering menus.

 D. Alcoholic Beverages